 Content that is prohibited, consistent with our Community Guidelines;

 Which content is eligible for recommendation on Stories or Spotlight, meaning it would get additional reach;

 Which content is considered sensitive and could be restricted using our new Content Controls.

-We hope these new tools and guidelines help parents, caregivers, trusted adults and teens not only personalize their Snapchat experience, but empower them to have productive conversations about their online experiences.
+We hope these new tools and guidelines help parents, caregivers, trusted adults and teens not only personalise their Snapchat experience, but empower then to have productive conversations about their online experiences.
 You can find resources to help get these conversations started with your teen on our updated safety site

-Finally, we’re working on adding additional tools to our Family Center around My AI, our experimental chatbot, that would give parents more visibility and control around their teens’ usage of My AI.
+Finally, we're working on adding additional tools to our Family Centre around My AI, our experimental chatbot, that would give parents more visibility and control around their teens' usage of My AI.